sabakilai/encode-hack/README.md

 - The UPF Checker is a progressive web application that helps the user to identify the ultra-processed food and reduce its consumption by transforming the user selfie inducing the emotional response.

-- Under the hood, the UPF Checker uses three models: the Optical Character Recognition model that extracts ingredients as text, the ChatGPT that identifies the food category based on extracted text using the zero-shot learning, and the Stability AI image-to-image model that user selfie using the conditional parameters based on the identified category.
+- Under the hood, the UPF Checker uses three models: an open-source Optical Character Recognition model that extracts ingredients as text, ChatGPT that identifies the food category based on extracted text using the zero-shot learning, and Stability AI image-to-image model that user selfie using the conditional parameters based on the identified category.

 ## Why it matters